xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 Here we take a high-level look at how the system works.
 The API is divided into two parts: the back office and the front office.

 The back office system can be used to ingest your content into the system.
-Every piece of content you ingest is stored as one document with one or more snippets.
+Every piece of content you ingest is managed as one document within the Xayn system.

 A document is comprised of one or more snippets.
 Each snippet represents a piece of the content of the document.
 In the simplest case, you only have one snippet per document in such a case you can mentally replace snippet with document in most of the remaining documentation.
 Through as there are limits on how long a snippet can be, we provide functionality to either summarize the content or split the content of a document into multiple snippets.
 In many places both a document id and the id of a specific snippet can be used.